giovdk21/vscode-sublime-merge/README.md

 ![Status Bar](assets/status_bar.png)

 The extension shows the number of unstaged / to be committed files in the status bar.
 Clicking on the status bar item will open Sublime Merge.
+It's possible to also show the current branch name in the status bar item using the `showBranchName` setting.

 ## Requirements